wp-plugins/wordpress-simple-survey/readme.txt

 * Originating version.

 == Upgrade Notice ==

+= 2.2.5  =
+Table collations and charsets are now UTF.
+However, existing databases cannot easily be changed through the plugin.
+If you need UTF characters, you will have to delete your WPSS database tables and then deactivate and then activate the plugin the generate new tables with UTF collation.

 = 2.2.1  =
 Because the folder structure has changed, you may need to delete the 'wordpress-simple-survey' folder and replace with this update.
 You will not lose any data.